sipcapture/hep-sidekick/README.md

 # hep-sidekick

-`hep-sidekick` is a Kubernetes tool for the High-Performance Stored Procedure (HEP) stack.
+`hep-sidekick` is a Kubernetes tool for the HEP stack.
 It allows you to dynamically attach a `heplify` sniffing agent to existing pods in your cluster, providing real-time packet capture for your HOMER/SIPCAPTURE observability platform.

 ## Getting Started